 - Choose sundried fruits instead of those processed in a plant.
-This way you can avoid a toxin known as acrylamide that is found in food that is heated for an extended period.
+This way you can avoid toxin known as acrylamide that is found in food that is heated for an extended period.
 It is a carcinogen and can have adverse effects on the nervous system and fertility.

 - Try to buy organic and preservative-free dry fruits from reputed sellers and buy only what you can eat in a month’s time.

-Recommended Dry Fruits During Pregnancy
+Recommended Dry Fruits and Nuts During Pregnancy

-|Dry Fruit||Nutrients||Calories/Cup||How It Helps|
+|Dry Fruits and Nuts||Nutrients||Calories/Cup||How It Helps|

 |Almonds||Calcium, magnesium, protein, riboflavin, Vitamin E||529||

-|Dried apricots||Fiber, Vitamin A, Copper, Vitamin E||381||
+|Dried apricots||Fibre, Vitamin A, Copper, Vitamin E||381||